 Sure, it’s simple work but I guarantee you would be sick of it long before you’d even been working on it for an hour.
 The pay for doing so also tends to be absolutely horrible.
 For example, you might be earning just a few dollars per hour and less if you didn’t get all the CAPTCHAs right.

-Other sites tend to operate in a similar manner.
+Other sites tend to operate in a similar manner (they're often called microtasking sites, Amazon Turk is one example).
 For that matter, there aren’t many sites out there that hire people and actually pay them well.
 That’s no real surprise, as if they were paying decently, they’d probably just hire regular employees instead.

 Additionally, any site that does pay well is typically looking for specific skills and/or experience.
 If you have what they’re looking for, you may be able to make some money.
 However, most people probably don’t.